Soledad, California: Geography

 Soledad is located in central Monterey County at 36°25′29″N 121°19′35″W. It is 8 mi southeast of Gonzales and 9 mi northwest of Greenfield, both via U.S. Route 101.

 According to the United States Census Bureau, the city has a total area of 4.65 sqmi, of which 4.46 sqmi are land and 0.19 sqmi, or 4.09%, are water.
 The Salinas River flows to the northwest past the southernmost part of the city.

 Soledad is 10 mi by road southwest of Pinnacles National Park, nestled among the nearby Gabilan Range.

 Climate

-This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Soledad has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
+According to the Köppen Climate Classification system, Soledad has a cool semi-arid climate (BSk) characterised by very warm, virtually rainless summers with cool mornings, and pleasant, wetter winters with occasional freezing mornings.